UTFOIL/Vectorization-Public/README.md

 #### Please cite the [SLAVV methodology manuscript](https://github.com/UTFOIL/Vectorization-Public#citation).

-## SLAVV Software Overview
+## Software Overview
 The main function is called [```vectorize_V200.m```](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m) ([documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation)).

 The supporting functions are in the [source](https://github.com/UTFOIL/Vectorization-Public/blob/master/source) folder.

-To vectorize an image using Segmentation-Less, Automated Vascular Vectorization (SLAVV) software in MATLAB, simply call [```vectorize_V200.m```](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m) in the Command Window with no inputs to be prompted for all required inputs.
+To vectorize an image using the SLAVV software in MATLAB, simply call [```vectorize_V200.m```](https://github.com/UTFOIL/Vectorization-Public/blob/master/vectorize_V200.m) in the Command Window with no inputs to be prompted for all required inputs.

 ## Tutorial